athype/cob_ctrlaltelite/Documentation/Process/Definition of Done.md

 Documentation must be thorough, clear, and accessible, following principles from the **IBM Writing Guide**:

-- **Clarity and Brevity**:
+- **Clarity**:
   - Documentation should be concise, providing only the necessary information in a clear format.
   - Avoid technical jargon(specialized language used by experts in a field) where possible; if jargon is required, provide definitions or explanations.
 - **Structured Format**:
   - Use headings, bullet points, and lists to structure content for easy scanning and readability.
 - **Audience-Focused**:
-  - Documentation should cater to both technical team members and non-technical stakeholders (e.g., clients, end-users).
+  - Documentation should cater to both technical team members and non-technical stakeholders (example, clients, end-users).
-  - Include a “Getting Started” section for new users, explaining setup and basic usage.
 - **Comprehensive Coverage**:
   - Each module, function, and component should have associated documentation, covering its purpose, usage, parameters, and expected outputs.
   - All API endpoints should be documented, including request and response formats, parameters, and expected behavior.
 - **Version Control**:
   - Documentation must be updated to reflect any changes in functionality, structure, or dependencies.
-  - Include a changelog section where major documentation updates are logged with dates and summaries.

 ---